leonardoAB1/smoke_detector_camera/README.md

 The project directory is structured as follows:

 - **/docs**: Contains project documentation files, including system architecture, API documentation, and user manuals.
+The documentation is written in LaTeX.

 - **/src**: Holds the source code files for different components of the IoT system.
   - **/device**: Contains device-specific code, firmware, or software that runs on the IoT devices/sensors.